Integrative-Mental-Health-Lab/linking_cell_types_to_brain_phenotypes/README.md

       - `g1000_eur.fam`
       - `g1000_eur.synonyms`
    - Put these 5 files in a directory called `aux` to use when running MAGMA
+4. Pre-processing auxiliary files
+   - For step 2 of "Get MAGMA Inputs" (Preprocess the matrix and calculate specificity), remove the extended MHC (chromosome 6, 25Mb to 34Mb) from the auxiliary gene locations file
+   - For build 37, you can download the file `NCBI37.3.gene.loc.extendedMHCexcluded` [here](https://github.com/jbryois/scRNA_disease/blob/master/Code_Paper/Data/NCBI/NCBI37.3.gene.loc.extendedMHCexcluded) from Bryois et al.

 > [!IMPORTANT]
 > Confirm the following items: